qiskit-community/qiskit-dynamics/docs/userguide/perturbative_solvers.rst

     userguide are highly hardware-dependent.

+In this tutorial we walk through how to use perturbation-theory based solvers.
+For information on how these solvers work, see the :class:`.DysonSolver` and :class:`.MagnusSolver` class documentation, as well as the perturbative expansion background information provided in :ref:`Time-dependent perturbation theory and multi-variable series expansions review <perturbation review>`.

-In this tutorial we use a simple transmon model:
+We use a simple transmon model:

 .. math:: H(t) = 2 \pi \nu N + \pi \alpha N(N-I) + s(t) \times 2 \pi r (a + a^\dagger)